-How long do you cook chocolate chip cookie bars?
+How long do you bake chocolate chip cookie bars?

 Yes!
-We froze our salted caramel cookie bars and they tasted just as fresh and when they were first baked.
+We froze our cookie bars and they tasted just as fresh and when they were first baked.
 Store them properly to avoid freezer burn, and then let them thaw.

-Check the recipe card for instructions on how to make Salted Caramel Chocolate Chip Cookie Bars!
+Check the Recipe Card Below for Instructions on How to Make Salted Caramel Chocolate Chip Cookie Bars!